 If you need help to pick a good charity in a particular area of interest:

 - A fellow non-profit, ChangePath, has conducted independent research and developed a simple and intuitive “click-selector” guide to the best Australian charities.
 And once you choose your charity, just click on it and you can link directly to its “Donate” tab from there.
 Try it, it’s fun… ChangePath

 SO NOW YOU HAVE A CHOICE:

 - wait to be asked by charities then donate, with a huge cost taken out to cover the high costs of asking campaigns (phone/mail etc.); or

-- plan ahead and choose your preferred charities before being asked, give direct to charities’ website and give on a recurring basis… saving charities the costs of asking & re-asking, and minimising intermediary/”middleman” costs.
+- be pro-active and plan ahead and give recurring donations direct to charities’ website … saving charities the costs of asking & re-asking, and minimising intermediary/”middleman” costs.

 *THE HIGH COSTS OF ASKING.

 “Street fundraisers raised more than $120m for Australian charities, report reveals.”
 ABC News Article by Kevin Nguyen, 4 January, 2019. “…charities received an average return of $2.30 for every $1 invested into face-to-face fundraising last year.
 The calculations were gathered… by the PFRA- an industry body which represents major charities and fundraising groups.”